Kanal (2015 film): Plot

 Ananda Raman after reaching his home, reconciles with his wife, his father-in-law promises to help him out of debt.
 He hides the money which was given by John.
 Kuruvila gets in contact with Ananda Raman, meets him and tells that he saw the video recording.
 He also tells that he is John's next target.
 Ananda Raman confesses that he has no knowledge of why John is doing this.

 Later that day, Ananda Raman sees John following Kuruvila, and he also follows.
 All three reach Kuruvila's house.
 John asks Kuruvila to confess what he knows.

 Kuruvila shares that, during the recession both Kuruvila and Raghu with their families were to be deported, when Anna's father saw them in the high commission and helped them to arrange the visa.
 Both families did not want to go out of UAE, they were paranoid about the fact to return to India and do what for their living.
 They were jealous on Anna's family of how rich they were and how sophisticated they were.
 That's when they planned to murder the whole family after looting their money.

 John told that the family killed by Kuruvila and the others was his wife, her father, mother and four infants.
 Kuruvila and his wife threatened Anna's father to transfer the money and asked them to board the car.
 Once all of them boarded, they filled the car with carbon monoxide and killed them.
-They escaped with more than 35 million.
+They escaped with more than 756 million dirhams.

 When this news reached John who was in Assam for a project, he travelled back and started digging as the money went missing.
 He was devastated to see his infants in the mortuary.
 He has not even met them due to his tight deadline in the project.
 Hence he traced all the clues, tracked each one of them and took revenge for what was done to his family.
 He befriended Raghu's daughter over Facebook and earned her trust, meanwhile kept meeting Kuruvila's wife, impressed her, gained her trust and made her transfer the money, after which he killed her in the car, by suffocating her with John's hand, seen him wearing a glove and covers the murder by making the car filled with carbon monoxide, to disguise the murder, making it seem like an accident.